Polycademy/commonprogramming/README.md

 Common Programming
 =================

-Common Programming Seed for Polycademy
+Common Programming Demonstration for Polycademy

+It showcases a number of features from Codeigniter, Angular, RESTful SPA style, Realtime Websockets and much more!